 Colby appointed Lieutenant Thomas Aiskew Larcom (who had worked with him on the English Survey) to manage the project locally from the O.S.
-H.Q. at Mountjoy House, Phoenix Park, Dublin.10

-The task was to provide place-names and to provide historical data for the Memoir.
-Field officers were to collect in name-books the various versions of the place name by consulting the best available authorities, landowners, clergy, schoolmasters, and

-Mona O'Rourke, an executive member of ICOMOS Ireland, recently completed a Graduate Diploma in World Heritage Management.
+H.Q. at Mountjoy House, Phoenix Park, Dublin.10 an executive member of ICOMOS Ireland, recently completed a Graduate Diploma in World Heritage Management.
 She has a Masters Degree in Urban and Building Conservation and is a Barrister.
 She has worked as a conservation and heritage consultant for over 20 years.

-She is a member of the Irish World Heritage Reflective Working Group.
+The task was to provide place-names and to provide historical data for the Memoir.
+Field officers were to collect in name-books the various versions of the place name by consulting the best available authorities, landowners, clergy, schoolmasters, and tive Working Group.
 She sits on the Steering Group for the Brú na Bóinne World Heritage Site.
-She sat on the Expert Advisory Group established by the Irish Government, concerning Part IV of the Local Government (Planning and Development) Act 2000.
-She lectures on the Urban and Building Conservation Masters Programme in the School of Architecture, Planning and Environmental Policy, University College Dublin, and on the Post Graduate Diploma in Conservation in the School of Engineering, Trinity College Dublin.
+She sat on the Expert Advisory Group established by the Irish

+Mona O'Rourke,

+She is a member of the Irish World Heritage Reflec-

+Government, concerning Part IV of the Local Govern-

+ment (Planning and Development) Act 2000.
+She lec-

+tures on the Urban and Building Conservation Masters

+Programme in the School of Architecture, Planning

+and Environmental Policy, University College Dublin,

+and on the Post Graduate Diploma in Conservation

+in the School of Engineering, Trinity College Dublin.

+O'Rourke 23

 agents.
 Larcom had the final decision on what to engrave on the map and he opted for the version, which came nearest to the Irish form of the name.
 He employed an Irish scholar John O'Donovan as part of the team.
 To get as near to the original name as possible O'Donovan had to listen to the names pronounced by Irish speaking residents and to study them in the context of local topography and antiquities.
 The authority listed in the name books had to be supplemented by spellings collected from historical documents.
 A new division, the Topographical Department, was established to execute the research of achieving a suitable orthography for place names, which were to be printed on the final map.
-The superintendent of this department was the painter and archaeologist George Petrie and he gathered a team around.
-The division was based in Petrie's house in Great Charles Street, Dublin.
+The superintendent of this department was the painter and archaeologist George Petrie and he gathered a team around.11 The division was based in Petrie's house in Great Charles Street, Dublin.

 Larcom got ready to publish what became known as the Ordnance Memoir in a series of volumes in conjunction with the maps, organized by parish.
 The Memoir idea was not new but the comprehensive nature of the Memoir envisaged by Larcom certainly was.
 The compilation of these 'Memoirs' commenced in 1830.
 During the 1830s vast amounts of material pertaining to history and monuments were collected.
-The field officers of the Ordnance Survey, gathered a wealth of historical and socio-economic information for many parishes in their notebooks.
-Letters and drawings sent back to Dublin from O'Donovan, Wakeman, Du Noyer etc. provide a good record of the work done.
-The scale of the work was ambitious and the results not always accurate.
-The first volume was published in 1837 and sold over 1,250 copies in six years, which was at the time a success.
+The field officers of the Ordnance Survey, gathered a wealth of historical and socio-economic information for many parishes in their notebooks.12 Letters and drawings sent back to Dublin from O'Donovan, Wakeman, Du Noyer etc. provide a good record of the work done.
+The scale of the work was ambitious and the results not always accurate.13 The first volume was published in 1837 and sold over 1,250 copies in six years, which was at the time a success.14